-The details of the Business Corporation tax preference items included in this 2004 report are presented by showing: (1) a legal citation to the Rhode Island General Laws [as amended], (2) an estimate of the reliability of the revenues foregone for the preference item, (3) a description of the tax preference item, (4) the source of the information about revenues foregone, (5) the amount of revenues foregone presented rounded to the nearest thousand and (6) the number of taxpayers claiming the tax preference.

-In cases where the tax's preference items come from other chapters and are also available to other taxes, reference is given to the separate part of this report entitled Other Taxes and Miscellaneous Tax Preference Items where each preference item is covered individually.

-DIRECT TAX PREFERENCE ITEMS

-1. Exclusion for financial institutions:
+The details of the Business Corporation tax preference items included in this 2006 report are presented by showing: (1) a legal citation to the Rhode Island General Laws [as amended], (2) an estimate of the reliability of the revenues foregone for the preference item, (3) a description of the tax preference item, (4) the source of the information about revenues foregone, (5) the amount of revenues foregone presented rounded to the nearest thousand and (6) the number of taxpayers claiming the tax preference.
+In cases where the tax's preference items come from other chapters and are also available to other taxes, reference is given to the separate part of this report titled "Other Taxes and Miscellaneous Tax Preference Items" where each preference item is covered individually.
+DIRECT TAX PREFERENCE ITEMS 1.
+Exclusion for financial institutions:

-Cite: 44-11-1 (a) Reliability estimate: 5
+Cite: 44-11-1 (a)

+Reliability estimate: 5

 This tax preference item is an exclusion and excludes from the definition of a corporation (and therefore from this tax) financial institutions such as state banks, mutual savings banks, federal savings banks, trust companies, national banking associations, building and loan associations, credit unions, and loan and investment companies.
 These financial institutions are taxable under other chapters of the General Laws.

+Source: Business Corporation Tax Section

+Revenue foregone: 2005 - Revenue loss is not reliably estimable.

-Number of taxpayers: No way to reliably determine the number of taxpayers.
+Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.

+Law Comparison:

 Connecticut: Connecticut's provisions include only an exemption for those companies which are exempted by the federal corporate net income tax.

-Connecticut Law Cite: Section 12-214(a) of the General Statutes

-Massachusetts: Massachusetts' provisions include an exemption for corporations which are tax exempt for federal income tax purposes under Section 501 of the Internal Revenue Code; and banks and other financial corporations are exempt from the corporate excise tax but are subject to the bank excise tax.
+Connecticut Law Cite: Section 12-214(a) of the General Statutes Massachusetts: Massachusetts' provisions include an exemption for corporations which are tax exempt for federal income tax purposes under Section 501 of the Internal Revenue Code.
+Banks and other financial corporations are exempt from the corporate excise tax but are subject to the bank excise tax.
 Massachusetts Law Cite: Section 30(1) and (2), chapter 63 of the General Laws.
 Maine: Maine's provisions include a general exclusion for most financial institutions due to the definition of the term "corporation".
 These financial institutions pay a state franchise tax measured by both net income and assets.

-Maine Law Cite: Title 36, Section 5102(6)
+Maine Law Cite: Title 36, Section 5102(6) New Hampshire: No similar provision found.

-Vermont: Vermont's provisions include exemption specifically for credit unions only; banking corporations and loan associations which are subject to the franchise tax are exempted from corporate income tax.

-Vermont Law Cite: Title 32, Section 5811

-2. Exclusion for public service companies:

-Cite: 44-11-1 (a) Reliability estimate: 5

-This subsection is an exclusion for public service corporations (usually called utilities) from tax under 44-11 since these companies are taxed under the Public Service Corporation Chapter of the Rhode Island General Laws.

-Number of taxpayers: No way to reliably determine the number of taxpayers.
+Vermont: Vermont's provisions include an exemption specifically for credit unions.
+Banking corporations and loan associations which are subject to the franchise tax are exempt from corporate income tax.
+Vermont Law Cite: Title 32, Section 5811 2.
+Exclusion for public service companies: Cite: 44-11-1 (a) Reliability estimate: 5 This subsection is an exclusion for public service corporations (usually called utilities) from tax under 44-11 since these companies are taxed under the Public Service Corporation Chapter of the Rhode Island General Laws.
+Source: Business Corporation Tax Section Revenue foregone: 2005 - Revenue loss is not reliably estimable.
+Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+Law Comparison: Only Massachusetts has a similar provision.
 Massachusetts: Massachusetts' provisions specify that utility corporations are only subject to the Public Utilities' Franchise Tax in lieu of the Corporate Excise Tax.

-Massachusetts Law Cite: Chapter 63; Section 30 (1) and (2)

-3. Exclusion for public service companies:
+Massachusetts Law Cite: Chapter 63; Section 30 (1) and (2) 3.
+Exclusion for insurance companies:

-Cite: 44-11-1 (a) (3) Reliability estimate: 5

-This tax preference item excludes insurance and surety companies from being taxed under the Business Corporation Tax since they are taxed under 44-17, the Insurance Premiums Tax.

-Source: Business Corporation Tax

-Number of taxpayers: No way to reliably determine the number of taxpayers.
+Cite: 44-11-1 (a) (3) Reliability estimate: 5 This tax preference item excludes insurance and surety companies from being taxed under the Business Corporation Tax since they are taxed under 44-17, the Insurance Premiums Tax.
+Source: Business Corporation Tax Revenue foregone: 2005 - Revenue loss is not reliably estimable.
+Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
+Law Comparison: